T9Air/Klipper_Power_Resume/README.md

 ### version 3.2.3

-* Created a minimum amount of lines to be skipped: 5
+* Created a minimum amount of lines that can be skipped: 5
   * Avoids [#53](https://github.com/T9Air/Klipper_Power_Resume/issues/53)
 * Log the current speed, reverts back from v3.2.2
 * Log the current extrusion vlaue